DEFRA/ffc-jenkins-pipeline-library/vars/cleanup.md

 [MultiBranch Action Triggers](https://plugins.jenkins.io/multibranch-action-triggers/)
 plugin which allows other pipelines to be triggered on branch events.

+ Upon branch deletion for a closed PR the
-The Helm chart will be uninstalled and the PR namespace will be deleted upon branch deletion for a closed PR.
+ Helm chart will be uninstalled, the PR namespace will be deleted, and queues that were created for the PR will be deleted.

 To enable cleanup the MultiBranch pipeline of a service requires a `Pipeline Delete Event` configuring.